Iteration 7: Blackbox Testing and Pattern Hunting

 Learning Goal Assessment parameters

-Submission Git repository contains merge request associated with "iteration7".
+Submission Git repository contains an "iteration7" branch that is merged into main/master branch.
 Git repository is not public!
 Required artifacts (report following the template) are present.

 EC of attack() A correct EC partitioning has been made, clearly describing and arguing for the partitioning heuristics used, and documented correctly in an EC table.
 Coverage and representation properties have been analyzed and discussed.